DOT inspection history, explained

 What is DOT roadside inspection history?

-- Count of FMCSA roadside inspection records for the exact VIN
+- FMCSA roadside inspection count for the exact VIN

 - Top issue categories when violations exist